 Early medical abortion (EMA) is an option up to nine weeks (63 days) pregnancy.
 An early medical abortion brings on a miscarriage similar to a natural miscarriage.

 Two medications are taken for an EMA.
-Usually the medications are taken two days apart, but if the pregnancy is less than seven weeks (49 days) you may be able to take both medications on the same day.
-Both medications must be taken at a clinic.
+Usually, the medications are taken two days apart, but if the pregnancy is less than seven weeks (49 days) you may be able to take both medications on the same day.

 Once you have taken the medication you go home to miscarry the pregnancy.

 You are likely to have heavy bleeding and some cramps (which may be strong) at the time the miscarriage happens.

 You should have a support person with you and have a phone available if you need to call for advice or information.